 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are with a pre-paid phone card or account, or are collect calls .
-These phone calls are usually more costly than phone calls made at home.
+These phone calls are usually more expensive than phone calls made at home.
 There are certain restrictions about when you can make phone calls, how long you can talk, and how often you can make calls, but inmates must keep in mind that every inmate wants to use the phone too, so they can call their family.
 If you are disciplined for an infraction, an inmate’s phone privileges might get reduced or eliminated altogether.

 Phone Number: (585) 753-4300